Sicklefin chub: Description and habitat

 Little is known about its feeding habits, although it does have teeth in its throat.
 Black fly pupae and other insects have been found in the stomachs of some specimens.
 There is some evidence that it is a bottom feeder.
 The eyes are weak and it does not see well.
 Its body, however, is covered with taste buds which help it locate food.
 There are also taste buds in the mouth, which has led to speculation that the fish sorts food orally and spits out what is not edible.

 Almost nothing is known about its breeding habits, but it is an egg layer.
 The sicklefin chub exhibits little sexual dimorphism, and neither sex exhibits color changes during breeding.
 However, the male develops small tubercles on the fin rays during breeding.
 Breeding probably occurs in the spring, and the fish is thought to be quite short-lived.

-The sickelfin chub lives in fast-moving rivers with sandy or fine gravel beds, but is more commonly found on sandy beds.
+The sicklefin chub lives in fast-moving rivers with sandy or fine gravel beds, but is more commonly found on sandy beds.
 Its range covers the entire Missouri River; the Mississippi River from the mouth of the Missouri River down to the Ohio River; and the Mississippi River in southern Mississippi and northern Louisiana.
 It is fairly common in the Missouri River, but rare elsewhere.
 It has also been reported in the lower Kansas River.

-Dams have destroyed much of the sickelfin chub's habitat by slowing currents and allowing silt to precipitate from the water and cover the sand and gravel beds the fish prefers.
+Dams have destroyed much of the sicklefin chub's habitat by slowing currents and allowing silt to precipitate from the water and cover the sand and gravel beds the fish prefers.
 The United States Fish and Wildlife Service (FWS) estimated in 2001 that it only inhabited about 54 percent of its former range.
-In 1993, the FWS considered listing the sickelfin chub as a threatened species, but declined to do so.
+In 1993, the FWS considered listing the sicklefin chub as a threatened species, but declined to do so.